duckfist/MM2Random/CONTRIBUTING.md

 If you have a change you want us to consider, please open a pull request where we can review it and discuss the design.

+# Branch Hierarchy

+As previously mentioned, the `master` branch should be ready to release at any time.
+As a contributor, you should create your own branches from the `develop` branch.
+Pull requests from contributors which are attempting to merge into `master` will be rejected.
+Once develop is in a stable state, it can be merged into `master` by a direct contributor.
+Release branches will be made from `master`, and should follow a format similar to this:

+    yyyy/MM/dd/v<version>-<stage>

+    * yyyy -> The year (example: 2020)
+	* MM -> The month (example: 08)
+	* dd -> The day (example: 17)
+	* <version> -> The release version (example: 0.6)
+	* <stage> -> The release stage (examples: alpha, beta, release)

+An example release branch would be: 2020/08/17/v0.6-beta

+At no time should a release branch be merged back into `master`.

 # Coding style

 Where possible, try to match the conventions in the code that you're modying.